Eldeston/Creative-Computing/Semester 01/Class 02/Class 02 Portfolio.md

 * Eric Barone - an indie developer prodigy.
 	Singlehandedly developed Stardew Valley.
 * Ethics - Should you use artificial intelligence.
-	Should AI be used in creating easier media?
+	Should AI be used in creating easier content?
 ## Narrative
 -
 ## Descriptive